 6) Big-game player

 Pulisic has already proven himself capable of rising to the biggest of occasions.
-Trailing Real Madrid 2-1 in last season’s Champions League group stage, he came off the bench to set up Andre Schürrle’s late equaliser, ultimately helping BVB top Group F ahead of the 12-time European champions.
+Trailing Real Madrid 2-1 in the 2016/17 Champions League group stage, he came off the bench to set up Andre Schürrle’s late equaliser, ultimately helping BVB top Group F ahead of the 12-time European champions.
 A goal and assist against Benfica – themselves two-time masters of Europe – also fired BVB into the quarter-finals.
-Closer to home, Pulisic earned the penalty that Pierre-Emerick Aubameyang converted to lift the DFB Cup in May, paving the way for that goal against Bayern in the Supercup.
-Pulisic's three goals in CONCACAF qualifying for the World Cup leave him second only to Clint Dempsey - a forward - in the section, meanwhile.
-Another couple against Panama and Trinidad and Tobago in the USA's final two fifth round games and Pulisic could yet find himself strutting his stuff on the biggest stage of them all.
+Closer to home, Pulisic earned the penalty that Pierre-Emerick Aubameyang converted to lift the DFB Cup.
+Pulisic also had a direct hand in 11 goals as the USA narrowly missed out on qualifying for the FIFA World Cup in Russia.
+At 19, Pulisic still has plenty of time to strut his stuff on the game's biggest stage.

 7) The USA’s first world class player?